 - Rewetting of deep peat in the former area of industrial peat production to offset potential silt run off and to encourage development of vegetation cover via natural colonisation, and reducing the area of bare exposed peat.
-See Table 7.1 for a summary of the criteria for successful rehabilitation and associated monitoring.
-The target will be the delivery of measures and this will be measured by an aerial survey after rehabilitation is completed. - That there is a stabilising/improving concentration of suspended solids and ammonia associated with the measures undertaken to stabilise the peat surface by the blocking of the internal drainage system and the maximised rewetting of the peat surface.
-This will be measured via water quality monitoring (suspended solids and ammonia) for at least 2 years after the rehabilitation has been completed. - Where the section of the water body that this bog drains to, continues to be identified as under pressure from peat extraction, that the intervening EPA monitoring programme associate with its Programme of Measures for this water body shows positive improvements in water quality impacts that can be attributable to the rehabilitation works undertaken on this bog.
-This will be measured by the EPA WFD monitoring programme.
+This will be demonstrated and measured by site monitoring (updated aerial photography) to demonstrate and measure that bare peat cover is reducing and that natural stable vegetation cover is increasing.
+The delivery of enhanced rehabilitation measures will be demonstrated and measured through site visits and through updated aerial photography (indicating delivery of measures and rewetting).
+See Table 7.1 for a summary of the criteria for successful rehabilitation and associated monitoring. - That there is a stabilising/improving concentration of suspended solids and ammonia associated with the measures undertaken to stabilise the peat surface by the blocking of the internal drainage system and the maximised rewetting of the peat surface.
+This will be demonstrated by developing a stable or downward trajectory of water quality indicators (suspended solids and ammonia).
+This will be measured via water quality monitoring. - That the main water body associated with surface water from this bog continues to be excluded in the EPA's list of peat pressure water bodies as reported in the River Basin Management Plans.
+Where the water body has been identified as under pressure from peat extraction, that the intervening EPA monitoring programme associated with its Programme of Measures for this water body shows positive improvements in water quality impacts that were attributable to the original peat extraction activity.

-Additional criteria for successful rehabilitation to optimise climate action and other ecosystem service benefits:
+Additional criteria for successful rehabilitation for the optimisation of climate action and other ecosystem service benefits: